ccprogrammer/ccprogrammer/README.md

 # Hi there, I'm Lubi - aka [ccprogrammer][github] 🙏
 What is ccprogrammer?
-The cc means Cita-cita it's bahasa / indonesian language in english it means "Dream of being a programmer"
+The cc means Cita-cita it's bahasa / indonesian language in english it means "Dream of being a programmer".

 <br />